 - Using various attacks to encrypt data and extort money from victims

-Though cyberattacks are carried out for varied purposes, using multiple techniques to execute those attacks, they have arsenals full of hacking tools and resources and would add more to the bucket if the need arises.
+Though cyberattacks are carried out for varied purposes, using multiple techniques to execute those cybersecurity threats, they have arsenals full of hacking tools and resources and would add more to the bucket if the need arises.

-For now, let’s discuss the most common types of attacks that hackers are drawing upon to design deadlier variations.
+For now, let’s discuss the most common types of cyber security threats or most common cybersecurity threats and attacks that hackers are drawing upon to design deadlier variations.

 Denial-of-Service (DoS) and Distributed Denial-of-Service (DDoS) Attacks